-JPN 102: Elementary Japanese II
+JPN 102: Elementary Japanese II Credits: 4

-Prereq: "C" or higher in JPN 101 or placement test score demonstrating equivalent knowledge and skills.
+Class Hours: 4 lecture Prereq: "C" or higher in JPN 101 or placement test score demonstrating equivalent knowledge and skills.

 Semester Offered: Fall, Spring Description: This is the second semester of an elementary course in spoken and written Japanese.
 As a first-year course, it emphasizes the spoken language, but increasing attention is given to reading and writing.
 Students are expected to have an active knowledge of both Hiragana and Katakana.